Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 When last we left the Galaxy S4 it had just mopped the floor with Apple’s iPhone 5.
 This was an easy but needed win for the Korean based Samsung.
 It tried with all its quad-core might but just could not eek out a win in our comparison against the upstart HTC One, which is powered by the same Snapdragon 600 quad-core processor.
 Fast-forward a bit and we’re finally ready with our GS4 review.
-Despite the competence of the competition, the Galaxy S4 remains one of the few top tier premium mobile devices available today.
+Despite the competence of the competition, the Galaxy S4 remains one of the best premium mobile devices available today.
 With our White Frost model from Sprint, let’s see why.

 At this point it’s probably common knowledge the tech whirring inside the 4G LTE Galaxy S4.
 But let’s recap.
 The 0.29lbs Samsung Galaxy S4 is powered by Qualcomm Snapdragon 600 quad-core processor clocked just above the HTC One at 1.9ghz.
 This is the same processor found in the HTC One and the Nokia Lumia 928 and is quickly becoming the the CPU of choice for high end premium smartphones.
 It super fast in both the HTC One and GS4 with the One coming out ahead just slightly with swifter response times.
 The display chosen is a 1080p capable large 5-inch HD Super AMOLED display.
 It’s gorgeous for static images, video and the UI pops in a way that HTC and other can only dream.
 It makes images taken from the 13mp rear-facing camera stand out with amazing degree of sharpness and clarity.
 There is also a front-facing 2mp camera.